rishabh-malhotra/skyapp/readme.md

-skypapp:	A website template build from scratch
+SkyApp:	A website template build from scratch